What is a mastermind group?

 …and much more.

-In addition, workshop attendees take part in an actual mastermind-style conversation so that they can experience the many benefits first-hand.
+Workshop attendees take part in an actual mastermind-style conversation so that they can experience the many benefits first-hand.

 Time is also set aside for networking, allowing attendees to begin forming their own mastermind groups before the session even concludes.